Indianapolis Motor Speedway race results: Harvest GP / Gallagher Grand Prix (2020–2023)

-Verizon 200 at the Brickyard (since 2021)
+Verizon 200 at the Brickyard (2021–2023)

 The NASCAR Cup Series Verizon 200 at the Brickyard has been held annually on track's infield road course after being moved from the oval in 2021, creating a three-race weekend on the road course.

-2021 and 2022: Race extended due to NASCAR Overtime.

 GT America Series (since 2021)

 The GT America Series holds twin races, as support to the Indianapolis 8 Hours.

+Porsche Sprint Challenge North America (2021–2023)

+The Porsche Sprint Challenge North America held twin races, as support to the Porsche Carrera Cup North America.
+All participating cars: Porsche.